castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 06.md

 	Strewn across the floor is a massive pile of small animal bones Smell of death

-Arched entryway - Karir Kalik (Fortress along the Water)
+Arched entryway - Kaer-Kelek (Fortress along the Water)
 	Looking out from this point is an awe inspiring view of the lake and forest to another mountain chain in the distance The doors to the keep are open
 	All around the gate are spears with skulls on top, with the ones closer to the stairs having flesh on them still, marked with 2 red ovals